bahrus/xtal-decorator/README.md

 xtal-deco, xtal-decor and xtal-decorator provide a way of adding behavior to other elements -- "decorating" the element.
 The affected elements can be native DOM elements, or custom element instances. xtal-decorator extends xtal-decor, which extends xtal-deco, each extension adding more functionality. xtal-deco and xtal-decor only affect the next sibling element.  xtal-decorator can apply to multiple elements.

-The syntax is heavily influeced by Vue.
+The syntax is heavily influenced by Vue.

 ## Adding behavior to the next element instance with xtal-deco